IBM/dbb/Templates/GitlabCIPipeline/Reporting-pipeline/wazi-deploy-query/README.md

 ## Pipeline usage

 This pipleine implements the wazideploy-evidence command for easy use of deployment analysis.
-I

 Please check the below parameters for which this pipeline is executed.